manby & black rock hot springs

 Black Rock Hot Springs

-Black Rock Hot Springs is located north of Taos, west of the town of Arroyo Hondo; from Highway 522 North at mile 5.3 turn west onto County Road B007.
+Black Rock Hot Springs is located north of Taos, west of the town of Arroyo Hondo Travel from Highway 522 North at mile 5.3 turn west onto County Road B007.
 After about 2.5 miles, the road turns hard to the right.
 Continue on, staying to the left and downhill until you reach a narrow one-lane bridge that takes you across the Hondo River, then cross the John Dunn Bridge over the Rio Grande.
-Go left uphill and park at the first switchback.
+Go uphill and park in the parking area at the first switchback only if there is room for your vehicle to be completely out of the lane of travel.
+Do not park in the roadway or on the shoulder.
+Additional parking is located at the bottom of the hill or at the next switchback up the road.
 It’s about a 5-10 minute walk on the trail downstream to two mud-bottomed rock pools on the west bank of the Rio Grande.
 Pool temperatures are usually about 97 F depending on how high the river is.
 Clothing optional.
-Black Rock is fairly well known and easy to reach, so don’t expect to be alone.
+Black Rock is well known and easy to reach, so don’t expect to be alone.

 Manby Hot Springs

 The BLM is requesting that Manby Hot Springs be removed from the Taos.org page.
 Manby Hot Springs does not have public access along Tune Drive which is a private road and abuses by the public including trespassing is causing major issues out there.
 The community requested that all promotion of the hot springs cease in 2007 and it was removed for awhile but has started up again.

 The only legal access to Manby Hotsprings is from the river.
 Tune Drive and all lands along Tune Drive is private property.
 Tune Drive is not a public or county road.
 There is no legal access to Manby Hotsprings from the road system and that includes the dirt parking area near Manby Trailhead.

 Bring a flash light if you may be returning in the dark.